 There are lots of reasons why young people need supported lodgings.
-It could be that they have experienced a family breakdown or have recently left full-time care and are not ready to live on their own.
+It could be that they've experienced a family breakdown or have recently left full-time care and are not ready to live on their own.

 Whatever your age, ethnicity or personal circumstances, providing supported lodgings could be for you.

-You do not have to own your home or be employed.
-You can work full time and still provide supported lodgings.
+You don't have to own your home or be employed.
+You can work full-time and still provide supported lodgings.

 You need to be willing to spend some time with a young person and provide emotional support when needed.
 The young person could be staying with you from two weeks to up to two years.

-Most of all you need to have commitment, patience and the ability to share your home with a young person who needs your support.
-Providing supported lodgings is different from other types of care because you will not be legally responsible for the young person.
+Most of all, you need to have commitment, patience and the ability to share your home with a young person who needs your support.
+Providing supported lodgings is different from other types of care because you'll not be legally responsible for the young person.